-Last month, I re-shared my favorite chili recipe and it spawned a discussion about Cincinnati chili, which I had never eaten before.
-I was flooded with tons of recipes and vowed to try it sometime soon.
-When we had a small dip in temperatures a couple of weeks ago, I took advantage and fired up a pot.
+Years ago, when I shared my favorite classic chili recipe, it spawned a discussion about Cincinnati chili, which I had never eaten before.
+I was flooded with tons of recipes from readers and couldn’t wait to fire up a pot.

-Of all the recipes I received, I was most drawn to the one sent to me by Mary; she said she began eating Cincinnati chili as a kid when she would eat dinner at a friend’s house before swim lessons.
-She said that she’s made tons of recipes over the years but the one she sent me, which hails from a church cookbook, is her absolute favorite.
+Of all the recipes I received, I was most drawn to this one sent to me by Mary; she said she began eating Cincinnati chili as a kid when she would eat dinner at a friend’s house before swim lessons.
+She said that she’s made tons of different recipes for Cincinnati chili over the years but the one she sent me, which hails from a church cookbook, is her absolute favorite.

-I totally went into with a strong side eye, but I didn’t alter the recipe at all and forged ahead, cooking and serving it as directed.
+I totally went into it with a strong side-eye, but I didn’t alter the recipe at all and forged ahead, cooking and serving it as directed.
 And you know what?
 We loved the heck out of this meal!

-It cooks up super thick and flavorful, and that spaghetti I was worried about?
+It cooks up super thick and flavorful, and that spaghetti I was skeptical about?
 It’s crazy, but it just totally WORKS.

 You may have heard the phrase “Cincinnati chili 5-way” and it refers to the topping options on the chili.
-Aside from the chili itself, these are the serving options:
+Aside from the chili itself, these are the serving options and their terms:

 I went all the way and served it up 5-way and absolutely, positively devoured it.